 Harassment is a complex matter.
 Generally speaking, it is improper conduct directed at someone, that the person finds offensive and harmful and that a reasonable person would view as unwelcome or offensive.
 Harassment can be any objectionable act, comment or display that demeans, belittles or causes personal humiliation or embarrassment, or any act of intimidation or threat.
 It includes harassment related to race, national origin, color, religion, age, sex, sexual orientation, marital status, family status, disability and pardoned conviction.
 Harassment can come from a colleague, a supervisor, a subordinate, another person in the workplace or from a member of the public.

-This interactive module tailored for either small- to mid-size groups between 25-50 for discussion and using MS PowerPoint, provides a review of harassment policies, methods for detecting and identifying threats of harassment or situations most likely to lead to harassment, and practical steps for addressing actual workplace harassment situations.
+This workplace harassment prevention training module is tailored for either small- to mid-size groups between 25-50 for discussion and using MS PowerPoint, provides a review of harassment policies, methods for detecting and identifying threats of harassment or situations most likely to lead to harassment, and practical steps for addressing actual workplace harassment situations.
 This module will also address many of the common myths and misconceptions about harassment in order to focus the attention for the participants on the real nature of the problem.
 The topics are all geared towards stimulating meaningful discussions, and critical thinking.